-Interviews with Non-Secuirty First Responders
+Interviews with Non-Security First Responders

 The Auditor conducted interviews with security and non-security staff first responders.
 All security first responders were asked to explain the actions they take when responding to a sexual abuse incident.
 First responders stated they would maintain separation of the victim and abuser and immediately notify the Officer in Charge.
-Security staff stated they would request the victim and ensure the abuser not shower, eat, use the restroom, brush their teeth, drink or take any actions that could destroy physical evidence.
+Security staff stated they would request the victim and ensure the abuser not shower, change clothes, eat, use the restroom, brush their teeth, drink or take any actions that could destroy physical evidence.
 The Auditor asked each what action they take regarding the crime scene.
 Staff stated they ensure the crime scene is secured or a staff member was posted to keep anyone from entering the area.
-The Auditor asked each who would be allowed to enter the crime scene to process the evidence.
-Staff understood Investigators would process evidence from the crime scene and medical staff could enter to treat a victim if needed.
+The Auditor asked each who is allowed to enter the crime scene.
+Staff understands the Tyrrell County Sheriff's Office Investigator will process evidence from the crime scene and medical staff could enter to treat a victim, if needed.

 Each staff member interviewed by the Auditor was asked how they preserve evidence of a crime scene.
 Staff informed the Auditor they would remain in the area until staff responders rope off the area.
 A staff member would remain at the crime scene until the evidence was collected from the crime scene.
 Staff stated the population would be locked down or moved to another area following an incident until the evidence could be processed.
 The Auditor asked how they document their actions.
 Each staff member stated they are required to submit a written report and required to complete the Incident Scene Tracking Log.
+Evidence from the crime scene will be collected by the Tyrrell County Sheriff's Office Investigator.

-The Auditor reviewed the AMCI Coordinated Response Plan.
+The Auditor reviewed the TPWF Coordinated Response Plan.
 The Coordinated Response Plan includes first responders duties following an incident of sexual abuse.
 The Auditor observed the following required actions of security officers:

-- Take immediate action to protect the offender; - Ensure the alleged victim is safe by separation from the alleged abuser; - Do not leave the victim alone until properly relieved; - Ensure alleged victim and abuser receive medical treatment if applicable; - Secure the crime scene until steps can be taken to collect any evidence; - Request the alleged victim not to take any actions that might destroy physical evidence (brushing teeth, urinating or defecating, smoking, showering, changing clothes, eating and drinking); - Ensure alleged abuser not to take any actions that might destroy physical evidence (brushing teeth, urinating or defecating, smoking, showering, changing clothes, eating and drinking); and - Notify the OIC/Senior Person in Charge or immediate supervisor as soon as possible.
+- Take immediate action to protect the offender; - Ensure the alleged victim is safe by separation from the alleged abuser; - Do not leave the victim alone until properly relieved;

+- Ensure alleged victim and abuser receive medical treatment if applicable; - Secure the crime scene until steps can be taken to collect any evidence; - Request the alleged victim not to take any actions that might destroy physical evidence (brushing teeth, urinating or defecating, smoking, showering, changing clothes, eating and drinking); - Ensure alleged abuser not to take any actions that might destroy physical evidence (brushing teeth, urinating or defecating, smoking, showering, changing clothes, eating and drinking); and - Notify the OIC or immediate supervisor as soon as possible.

-The AMCI Coordinated Response plan directs non-security staff first responders request the alleged victim not take any actions that could destroy physical evidence, and then notify security staff.
+The TPWF Coordinated Response plan directs non-security staff first responders request the alleged victim not take any actions that could destroy physical evidence, and then notify security staff.